Kemp Klein

 10. Even if a company's employees are employees-at-will, an employee returning from military service is protected against discharge, except for cause, for 180 days following periods of service of 31-180 days and one year for periods of service of 181 days or more.

 In my experience, most employers are generally aware that their employees returning from military service are entitled to certain reemployment rights but, most employers are unaware of the extent of those rights.
-As I indicted, there are dozens of regulations that apply to USERRA but hopefully, this article provides employers with an outline of their obligations to employees performing military service.
+As I indicated, there are dozens of regulations that apply to USERRA but hopefully, this article provides employers with an outline of their obligations to employees performing military service.

 For any questions regarding these matters please contact Kemp Klein.